ldchu/Data-Portfolio/README.md

-# Data-Science-Projects
+# My Data Projects Portfolio
-My school portfolio of data science projects.
+Created by Lindsay Chu.

 ## Folders
 I categorized my projects based on the software I used.